Harsheni10160/-E-Commerce-follow-along/README.md

 # ⭐ Ecommerce Follow Along Project ⭐

-Welcome to the *Ecommerce Follow Along Project*, this is a hands-on project where we will build a complete e-commerce application using the MERN stack (Express.js, React.js, and Node.js).
+Welcome to the Ecommerce Follow Along Project!
+This hands-on project focuses on building a complete e-commerce application using the *MERN stack* (MongoDB, Express.js, React.js, and Node.js).
 The goal is to learn how to develop a full-stack web application step by step.

+---

 ## ⭐ Milestone 1: Project Overview